chris-pearce/scally/utilities/README.md

 ## Namespace

-All utility classes and utility silent placeholder selectors should be prefixed with `u-` so that they're easily identifiable.
+All utility classes and utility silent placeholder selectors are prefixed with `u-` so that they're easily identifiable.

 ## New utilities

-You can create new utilities in your [project specific CSS](https://github.com/westfieldlabs/scally#your-styles) however because utilities are so focused it's probably better off in the Scally framework.
+You can create new utilities in your [project specific CSS](../README.md#your-styles) however because utilities are so focused it's probably better off in the Scally framework.
 So create a [Scally GitHub issue](https://github.com/westfieldlabs/scally/issues) to have it considered for inclusion into the framework or even better [submit a PR](https://github.com/westfieldlabs/scally#contributing).